tytydraco/yessleep/out/A_new_me_A_better_me.md

 “You’re like a new man,” he said.
 “Was it the haircut?”

-“Hair cut and a flip comb,” I chuckled.
+“Hair cut and a switchblade comb,” I chuckled.
 “And a little spice.”

 “A little spice?” he laughed.
 “I don’t know what kind of spice you’re having, but I’m guessing that’s not on the regular menu.”